Kate Croser: Awards and recognition

+Croser's films have been nominated for and won AACTA Awards.

-In 2009 Croser won the Inside Film Independent Spirit Award for My Tehran for Sale, and In 2012 won the Best Short Fiction Film award at the inaugural Australian Academy of Cinema and Television Arts Awards for The Palace.
+In 2009 Croser won the Inside Film Independent Spirit Award for My Tehran for Sale, and in 2012 won the Best Short Fiction Film award at the inaugural Australian Academy of Cinema and Television Arts Awards for The Palace.

+Hedone Productions was nominated for Australian Screen Business of the Year at the 2015 Screen Producers Australia Awards.
+In the same year, her ABC documentary Michelle's Story won the Adelaide Film Festival Audience Award.

 In February 2020 she was named one of South Australia's Top 50 Most Influential People by the Advertiser.

 In October 2021 Croser won for an International Emmy Award for producing the television drama series for children First Day.

+In 2023 she was a finalist in The Advertiser / Sunday Mail Woman of the Year Awards in the Leader of the Year category.